 All right!
-Without further ado, let’s explore the best neighborhoods in Philadelphia when it comes to safety.
+Without further ado, let’s explore some of the safest neighborhoods in Philadelphia.

 1. University City

 University City is a great place for students, families, and young professionals.
-Thanks to the proximity of the University of Pennsylvania and Drexel University, as well as medical schools and hospitals, this area is always bustling.
-You can expect to see people out and about enjoying Clark Park, farmer’s markets, and even pop-up flea markets.
+Thanks to the proximity of the University of Pennsylvania and Drexel University, as well as medical schools and hospitals, this area is one of the safest neighborhoods in Philadelphia and is always bustling.
+You can expect to see people out and about enjoying Clark Park, farmers’ markets, and even pop-up flea markets.
 And with a large student population, the area is littered with plenty of cute coffee shops and restaurants that you could easily visit daily.
 In fact, people feel so safe in this area that it’s known for its walkability — even after dark.

 2. Pennypack Park